alsmal23/S4T1TM2/README.md

 __Tags:__ Tasks can be tagged with custom tags, colored with an RGB color value system, teams are able to use these to indicate whatever they need and are used as a filter for statistics reporting.
 In addition, the properties of each tag includes a statistical review of what projects the tag was used on.

-__Statistics:__ The statistics reporting is a major feature of timesheets as it allows users to see how much overall time they are spending and where that time is going.
-Some of the more relevant features are: Date selections (several quick access pre-defined periods, as well as custom periods), Time Spent, Break Time, Progress (since it doesn't track goals, this is more like a sum of time spent day to day), Average Daily Working Hours, Time Spent Per Tag (a pie chart and hour break down text list), Projects (a pie chart and hour breakdown in text).
+__Statistics:__ The statistics reporting is a major feature of Timesheet as it allows users to see how much overall time they are spending and where that time is going.
+Some of the more relevant features are: Date selections (several quick access predefined periods, as well as custom periods), Time Spent, Break Time, Progress (since it doesn't track goals, this is more like a sum of time spent day to day), Average Daily Working Hours, Time Spent Per Tag (a pie chart and hour break down text list), Projects (a pie chart and hour breakdown in text).

 __Contracting:__ There are numerous features for contracting work that are not relevant to our project that aren't detailed here, but include: tracking if a task is billable and if it has been paid, hourly rates, overtime, and invoices. down text).